baxpr/mavol/README.md

-# Correct computation of regional volumes from multi-atlas outputs
+# Corrected computation of multi-atlas regional volumes

 There is a bug in the 20140122 (latest) version of this Matlab Nifti toolbox: